sbalestra/know-how/git.md

     git branch --set-upstream-to=origin/remotebranch localbranch

+To remove the tracking information do (from http://stackoverflow.com/a/3046478 ):

+    git branch --unset-upstream

 ### Checkout a remote branch / Create a tracking branch from a remote branch

     git checkout --track origin/remotebranch